pabloargote/pabloargote.github.io/_pages/publications.md

 Argote, Pablo and Voytas, Elsa.
 "The Anti-Left Legacy of the Pinochet Dictatorship (with Elsa Voytas)" Comparative Political Studies (2025)

-Visconti, G. \& Argote, P. "Chile 2024: The Resilience of Ideology and the Rise of Anti-Elite Attitudes."
+Visconti, Giancarlo and Argote, Pablo.
+"Chile 2024: The Resilience of Ideology and the Rise of Anti-Elite Attitudes."
 Revista de Ciencia Política UC, (2025), 45(2).

 Argote, Pablo and Visconti, Giancarlo (2023).
 "Anti-Elite Attitudes and Support for Independent Candidates."
 Plos One 18(10).
 Paper [here.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0292098)

-Argote, Pablo (2021).
-"Does Voluntary Voting Enhance Partisan Bias?
-Evidence from Chile."
-Journal of Latin American Studies, 1-25.
-Paper [here.](https://www.cambridge.org/core/journals/journal-of-latin-american-studies/article/abs/does-voluntary-voting-enhance-partisan-bias-evidence-from-chile/677BC4681C351B6CC17D8EAB868513C6)

 Argote, Pablo (2020).
 "Incumbency Advantage and Shocks in the Electorate: The Adoption of Voluntary Voting."
 European Political Science Review, 12(2), 173-197.
 Paper [here.](https://www.cambridge.org/core/journals/european-political-science-review/article/incumbency-advantage-and-shocks-in-the-electorate-the-adoption-of-voluntary-voting/485A1D9F6387F30FE806B7B92CE1EF3B)